-Great Danes originated in Germany although some believe the breed has ancient origins.
+Great Danes originated in Germany, although some believe the breed has ancient origins.
 They most likely emerged from the English Mastiff and Irish wolfhound.
-Despite "Dane" in its name, the breed was developed in Germany as a boar hunter.
+Despite having "Dane" in its name, the breed was actually developed in Germany as a boar hunter.
 The powerful boar required a similarly powerful dog for holding the prey until the hunter arrived.

-Over time, the breed was no longer considered a hunting dog but became more known as a watchdog and companion.
-German breeders aimed to make them much less aggressive and this led to their gentle dispositions seen today.
+Over time, the breed was no longer considered a hunting dog and became more known as a watchdog and companion.
+German breeders aimed to make them much less aggressive, which led to the gentle disposition common in most Great Danes today.

-Great Danes appeared in the United States in the late 1800s and has become gradually more popular since then.
+Great Danes appeared in the United States in the late 1800s and gradually became more popular over time.
 The breed was officially recognized by the American Kennel Club (AKC) in 1887.

 Great Dane Care

-Great Danes have a short, thick coat that typically needs nothing more than routine grooming with weekly brushing.
-They shed especially heavy during "blowouts" in the spring and fall.
-Bathe your dog as necessary when he gets dirty.
+Great Danes have short, thick coats that typically need no more than basic grooming with weekly brushing.
+They shed especially heavily during the spring and fall.
+Great Danes need to bathe routinely, usually once or twice a month.

 Danes with natural (floppy) ears should have routine ear checks and cleanings.
 While some people prefer to surgically crop the ears, this practice is becoming less common and is actually banned in some countries.

-You should trim your dog's nails every couple of to keep them healthy and from splitting or tearing.
-Help your dog maintain good oral hygiene by brushing his teeth at least a couple of times per week.
-This will help prevent gum disease.
+You should trim your dog's nails every couple of weeks to keep them healthy and prevent splitting or tearing.
+In order to maintain good oral hygiene, brush your dog's teeth at least a few times per week.
+This will help keep gum disease at bay.

-Proper training and socialization are absolutely essential for the Dane.
-The giant size of this breed can render it out of control if not properly trained.
-These dogs do not realize their large size, so careful attention should be placed upon prevention of jumping, leaning, and leash pulling.
+Proper obedience training and socialization with others are absolutely essential for the Great Dane.
+The giant size of this breed makes it very difficult to manage if not properly trained.
+These dogs do not realize their large size, so careful attention should be placed upon the prevention of jumping, leaning, and leash pulling.

-They are easy to housetrain and prefer to be indoors with the family rather than alone in the yard.
-Crate training with a Dane-sized crate is recommended by many dog experts.
+Great Danes are easy to housetrain and prefer to be indoors with the family rather than alone in the yard.
+Crate training with a crate specified for giant breeds is recommended.